bachelor-2014/report/v2/scanning.md

 project, we will only work with two-dimensional images, and we will use the camera also used in the Splotbot setup, as described in chapter
 \ref{sec:camera}.

+## Scanning pipeline
+At this point in the development of the EvoBot, we already have separate components for the camera and for the set of x/y axes controlling the bottom carriage.
+We wish to reuse these as much as possible, avoiding doing the same work multiple times.
+One possibility was to add the logic concerning the scanning by image stitching to one of these components.
+But the responsibility does not conceptually reside in any of these components alone.
+Instead, we decided to introduce as `Scanner` component with references to the existing `Camera` and `XYAxes` components, encapsulating this new scanning logic in a separate component.

+The scanning pipeline itself is quite simple.
+It consists of the following
+steps:

+1. Input is the start and end positions of the camera, the step size between each image grabbed, the duration to sleep after each move of the camera before grabbing the next image, and the stitching algorithm to use.
+1. The camera is first move to the start position, where the first image is grabbed.
+1. The camera is the moved to each position between the start and end positions defined by a rectangular grid with the given step size between each point, ending on the end position, grabbing an image at each point.
+1. Each image is stored together with the location at which the image is grabbed.
+1. The images are finally stitched together.

+The sleep time allows for making sure the camera is moved correctly before grabbing the image.
+This is necessary due to the interactions with the stepper motors being asynchronous as described in chapter \ref{sec:modularity}.

+The following is an example of such a scanning:

+1. The input provided is:
+ - Start position: $(10, 10)$
+ - End position: $(20, 25)$
+ - Step size: $5$
+ - Sleep time before grabbing images: $1000ms$
+ - The algorithm is irrelevant in this case
+1. The camera is moved to position $(10, 10)$, where the first image is grabbed.
+1. The camera is then moved to the positions $(10, 15)$, $(10, 20)$, $(10, 25)$,
+$(15, 10)$, $(15, 15)$, $(15, 20)$, $(15, 25)$, $(20, 10)$, $(20, 15)$, $(20,
+20)$, $(20, 25)$, where the rest of the images are grabbed.
+1. Each image is stored with the corresponding location, so the first image is stored with $(10, 10)$, the next with $(10, 15)$, and so on.
+1. The images get stitched together.

+For this project we have considered three different algorithms for doing the actual stitching of the images:

+1. Stitching based on image features
+1. Stitching based on the position at which each of the images are grabbed
+1. A combination of the first two, stitching based on both image features and position

+We have implemented the first two algorithms on the EvoBot, and played around with implementing the third without finding time to complete the implementation.
+In the following sections we explain our implementations of each of these algorithms.